SalPGS/DGD-cGAN/README.md

+## DGD-cGAN: A Dual Generator for Image Dewatering and Restoration

 This repository contains Pytorch implementation of the paper **"DGD-cGAN: A Dual Generator for Image Dewatering and Restoration"**.
 <ul>
   <li> Paper: </li>